scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ## End Hosts and Incremental Deployability
 End-users can leverage SCION in two different ways: using SCION-aware applications on a [SCION native end host](#native-endhost), or using  transparent [IP-to-SCION conversion](#sig).
 The benefit of using SCION natively is that the full range of advantages becomes available to applications, at the cost of installing the SCION endpoint stack and making the application SCION-aware.
 In the short term, the second approach is preferred.
+COMMENT: in section "Avoiding Pitfalls" we mention that SCION provides benefits already for early adopters.
+We need to make this more clear in the deployment section.
+For example, we could show clearly how ecosystems represent a great use case, where members can all benefit from SCION eventhough there is no widespread global adoption.

 ### Native End Hosts {#native-endhost}
 A SCION native end-host's stack consists of a dispatcher, which handles all incoming and outgoing SCION packets, and of a SCION daemon, which handles control-plane messages.
 The latter  fetches paths to remote ASes and provides an API for applications and libraries to interact with the SCION control plane (i.e., for path lookup, SCION extensions).
 The current SCION implementation uses an UDP/IP underlay to communicate between end-hosts and SCION routers.
 This allows reuse of existing intra-domain networking infrastructure.
 SCION end-hosts can optionally use automated bootstrapping mechanisms to retrieve configuration from the network and establish SCION connectivity.
 This way clients require no pre-existing network-specific configurations.